RedisLabs/redislabs-docs/content/rs/installing-upgrading/install/plan-deployment/persistent-ephemeral-storage.md

 ## Ephemeral storage

 Ephemeral storage is optional.
-If configured, the cluster stores in the ephemeral storage any temporary information that does not need to be persisted.
+If configured, temporary information that does not need to be persisted is stored by the cluster in the ephemeral storage.
 This improves performance and helps reduce the load on the persistent storage.

 Ephemeral storage must be a locally attached volume on each node.